bleuf1sh/git-byLines/README.md

 - Windows support
 - (DONE) ReCycle the prompts when not amending
 - (DONE) Support for Fish shell
+- (DONE) Support when commands are missing the leading colon
 - (DONE) Isolate selections to numbers and commands to letters
 - (DONE) Remember recently used byLines
 - (DONE) Double author protection